Roots of random functions: A framework for local universality: Universality theorems

 where the $\tilde \xi_i$ are independent random variables distributed differently from the $\xi_i$.
 We end up with two sets of quantities and where the $\tilde \zeta_i$ are the roots of $\tilde F_n$.

 We would like to show (under certain assumptions) that these two quantities are asymptotically the same, namely for some $\delta_n$ tending to zero as $n$ goes to infinity.

 For technical convenience, we will replace the indicator function $f$ by a smoothed approximation.
-This, in applications, makes no difference.
+This makes no difference in applications.
 On the other hand, our results hold for any smoothed test function $f$, which may have nothing to do with the indicator function.

 If one cares about the real roots, one replaces the disk $B(z,1)$ by the interval of length 1 centered at a real number $z$.
 In general, instead of the product $B(z_1,1) \times B(z_2,1) \dots \times B(z_k,1)$, one can consider a mixed product of disks and intervals.
 This enables one to understand the interaction between nearby roots of both types (complex and real).